jackey6621/flixter2/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - flixter2

-Submitted by: **Your Name Here**
+Submitted by: Jingyuan Yang

-**Name of your app** is an app that introduces networking ...
-[TODO]
+Jingyuan Yang is an app that introduces current playing movies.

-Time spent: **X** hours spent in total
+Time spent: 6 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Implement network call and table view to display a list of movies currently playing (title, description, image)
+- [x] Implement network call and table view to display a list of movies currently playing (title, description, image)
-- [ ] App has a collection view with the same list of movies
+- [x] App has a collection view with the same list of movies
-- [ ] Uses a tab bar controller to switch between collection view and table view screens
+- [x] Uses a tab bar controller to switch between collection view and table view screens

 The following **optional** features are implemented:

 - [ ] Make an additional network call to another end-point.
 - [ ] Allow users to scroll when context items are off-screen (table view implemention)

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough